quinncatr/2024-Research-Assistant-Work/andy/README.md

 - In the case of the following benchmarking program, CPU, GPU, and VIC usage, temps, and energy consumption are the primary observations made.
 - To get additional energy consumption data, `jetson.power` can be used to collect data about current, voltage, power, etc. This can also be converted into a dataframe and manipulated to display only the desired data.

+- For more information the implementation and capabilities on all of the methods included in JTOP, go to the [JTOP stats reference page](https://rnext.it/jetson_stats/reference/jtop.html).

 ## Initial VPI Benchmakring
 - In order to learn more about the Nano and how its various accelerators work, initial benchmarking must be done.
 ### Temporal Noise Reduction Benchmarking